Markarene Regeneration Project

 Project Information:

-The Markarene Regeneration Project is a Human-Induced Regeneration (HIR) project located on "Markarene" station, approximately 100km northeast of Cunnamulla in South West Queensland.
-Registered on April 23, 2019, the project covers a substantial area of 25,241 hectares.
-The surrounding region is part of the Mulga Lands bioregion and is traditionally used for pastoral agriculture, specifically sheep and cattle grazing.
+The Markarene Regeneration Project is a Human-Induced Regeneration (HIR) project located on the 'Markarene' pastoral station, approximately 100km northeast of Cunnamulla and west of Bollon in South West Queensland.
+Registered on April 23, 2019, the project covers a total area of 25,241 hectares, within which a specific Carbon Estimation Area (CEA) of approximately 14,000 to 15,000 hectares has been designated for forest regeneration.